A-Gharibian/CLMSynth/README.md

 Every error and warning the engine raises carries a stable `[CLM-###]` code (`1xx` config `ValueError`, `15x` `InfeasibleAllocationError`, `3xx` warnings), defined once in `clm_errors.py`.
-The full catalogue — every precondition, incompatibility, silently-ignored setting, and each code's reason + fix — is in `Latex/troubleshooting.tex`.
+The full catalogue is available in the CLMSynth User Manual under the Troubleshooting section.

 ## Known limitations